3lvia/grid-tariff-api/README.md

 Returns prices per hour for given timeperiod for the unique tariffs connected to the list of meteringpoints.
 Each tariff contains a list of meteringpoints using the tariff.
 Attached to each meteringpoint is a reference to a fixedpricelevel which currently applies to the meteringpoint.
-The reference to fixedpricelevel is deduced by max consumption (kwh) for the meteringpoint for the current month.
+The reference to fixedpricelevel is deduced by max consumption (kWh) for the meteringpoint for the current month.

 ## Overview of projects in solution